vl4ds/Documentation/introduction/smartthings-architecture.rst

 and `SmartPower
 Outlets <https://shop.smartthings.com/#/products/smartpower-outlets-3-pack>`__.

-| **Third Party Devices**
+**Third Party Devices**

-| The real power of SmartThings is that our system works with most home
-automation devices already on the market.
+The real power of SmartThings is that our system works with most home automation devices already on the market.
 We believe in a fully integrated approach, where you aren't tied into a particular technology or protocol.
-We offer compatibility with standards such as Zigbee, ZWave, and IP/WiFi, so we work with literally hundreds of off the shelf third-party devices.
+We offer compatibility with standards such as ZigBee, Z-Wave, and IP/WiFi, so we work with literally hundreds of off the shelf third-party devices.
 There is `an outlet made by
 GE <https://shop.smartthings.com/#/products/ge-z-wave-wireless-lighting-control-lamp-module-dimmer>`__
 that allows you to integrate with your SmartThings system to dim your